ShubhamVG/rshell-but-better/README.md

 ## Frontend

-There is also a frontend part which is written* (actually being written as of now) using Flutter.
-It is technically just a client but written in dart and its purpose is to act as an admin monitor as it would be awful to run a GUI from the shared server like a tiny VPS.
+~~There is also a frontend part which is written* (actually being written as of now) using Flutter.
+It is technically just a client but written in dart and its purpose is to act as an admin monitor as it would be awful to run a GUI from the shared server like a tiny VPS.~~

+Update: Due to limitations and moving priorities, there will be no progress on the frontend part and I am removing it from the repo as it is incomplete.
+The biggest limitation was the TCP communication between two different programming languages.
+They don't use buffers so the frontend (written in dart) was receiving multiple pieces of data at the same time and this could have been easily solved by adding a "limiter" character or something but as I am working on a different project right now, I will not be working on the frontend of this and hence it is being removed.

 ## TODO(s)
 - Complete the frontend.